Concordium/concordium.github.io/source/mainnet/net/nodes/run-node-ubuntu.rst

 ..
 Note::

-   When upgrading, you can only upgrade one version higher (V+1) than your current version.
+  When upgrading, you can only upgrade one minor version at a time, or from the last release of major version X to major version X+1.
 You cannot skip versions.
+For patches, you can skip versions e.g. X.X.0 to X.X.3.
 To download previous node versions, see :ref:`Previous node versions<previous-downloads>`.

 To upgrade to a newer version of the `concordium-testnet-node` package you need to: